JoseValverde/JoseValverde/README.md

 ## Hi there, my name is José Valverde! 👋

 # 💫 About Me:

-🔭 I’m currently working as
+🔭 I’m currently working as Art Director at The Twisted Housed

 👯 I’m looking to collaborate on

 🤝 I’m looking for help with

-🌱 I’m currently learning Full Stack Web Development in a IronHack Bootcamp ⚡ I love participating in Game Jams!
+🌱 I’m currently learning Full Stack Web Development in a IronHack Bootcamp

+⚡ I love participating in Game Jams!

 🌐 Socials: